Peakboard/peakboard.github.io/content/_resources/en-resources-intro.md

 * **[Cloud resources:](/resources/en-resources-cloud.html)** Resources from the following cloud storages - Dropbox, Google Drive, OneDrive and SharePoint

 ![Resources menu](/assets/images/resources/en_resources-intro-01.png)

+To use the resources in your project, drag and drop them onto the workspace.
+This automatically creates a corresponding control, for example an [image](/controls/Media/en-image.html) control or a [PDF viewer](/controls/Document/en-pdf.html) control.

 ### Using a resource folder